ordovicia/citations/README.md

 ## Note

 If you send requests too frequently, Google Scholar will block your access temporarily.
-I would not offer any workaround for this situation.
+I will not offer any workaround for this situation.

 Currently, this program outputs nothing when blocked.